nicolabs/musiccast-fix-kit/README.md

 Top-level options (e.g. `--source`) and configuration file are also valid (see instructions below).

+### Sync standby mode of several devices

+It sometimes happens that wirelessly-linked devices don't go to standby mode or don't awake together with the main one.
+It may be a bug or a reliability issue with network protocols ; however the result is that this forces you to physically put them on/off.

+This script will automatically forces a given list of devices to power on or off following the main device power status.

+On the command line, use `-s scripts/standby-together.js` to enable this script and use the following options :
+- `--conf.standby-together.source` sets the hostname or IP address of the *master* receiver
+- `--conf.standby-together.target` lists the *slave* devices that will follow the master's power status.
+You can separate them with a space or pass the option several times.

+Top-level options (e.g. `--source`) and configuration file are also valid (see instructions below).

 ## Command line usage

 This program requires [Node.js](https://nodejs.org) to run.